github/docs/content/actions/creating-actions/creating-a-docker-container-action.md

 #### Example using a private action

 Copy the following example workflow code into a `.github/workflows/main.yml` file in your action's repository.
-You can also replace the `who-to-greet` input with your name.
-This private action can't be published to {% data variables.product.prodname_marketplace %}, and can only be used in this repository.
+You can also replace the `who-to-greet` input with your name. {% if currentVersion == "free-pro-team@latest" %}This private action can't be published to {% data variables.product.prodname_marketplace %}, and can only be used in this repository.{% endif %}

 {% raw %}
 **.github/workflows/main.yml**